 In a small pan, heat around 5 tbs mustard oil or vegetable oil, fry fenugreek seeds and add turmeric powder.
 Turn off the heat, pour the oil in the bowl and mix them together using your hand.

 Put the mixture in a large clean sterile glass jars.
 Make it compact using spatula or spoon and add some vegetable oil in the jar.
 Keep the jars in the sunlight let it ferment for 2–3 days.
 In a couple of days, the cucumber will be fermented and ready for consuming.
 It can be stored for several weeks to months without refrigeration.

 The pickle has peculiar sourness from fermentation, chunky yet soft texture, and heat and kick from chilies and mustard.

 (Note: Please clean and sterile all the equipment- bowls, jars, spatula- using hot water.
 This prevents formation of molds in the pickle)

-For making salad from the soft pulp, first remove the seeds; add some chopped onion, green/red chilies and fresh coriander leaves; add little turmeric powder, cumin and coriander powder, Szechuan pepper and salt.
+For making salad from the soft pulp, first remove the seeds.
+Add some chopped onion, green/red chilies and fresh coriander leaves; add little turmeric powder, cumin and coriander powder, timmur and salt.
 Mix them together.
 This makes refreshing salad.

 More information on Bhadaure Kankro: Taste of Nepal